BioMedicalImaging-Core-NYUAD/brainimaging-lab-documentation/docs/source/7-mri-pipeline-gallery/notebooks/eeg-fmri/0-generic-pipeline.rst

     - Load an ATLAS by going, in freeview, to Annotation, then choose lh.aparc.annot to load the Desikan-Killiany Atlas

+- The design matrix include TR's that do not correspond to any stimulus mainly:
+- The STOP part of the finger-tap experiment: Remind that the participant was asked to tap a finger and then stop.
+The design Matrix can be corrected to remove the TR's where the finger was stopped.
+    - from the experiment design the values for an EEG trial are the following:
+        - 1.2 seconds : message duration during which we tell participant to tap a finger
+        - 0.8 seconds: message duration during which we tell participant to stop

+- The Inter-Block Random Stimulus time (IBS) Also remind that conducting an EEG-fMRI experiment requires adding a random inter-block stimulus time (IBS), for the finger-tapping we chose:
+    - maximum random waiting time is 2 seconds
+    - the IBS is sampled from 0:2 with a step of 0.2
+    - the values are stored in the MATLAB output of the script in the `interBlockRandomWaitduration`
+    - All blocks should be of same duration, this implies that: if we wait for a 0.4 seconds at the beginning of a block, then we wait for 1.6 seconds before the end of the block, so that the total wait time is always 2 seconds

+To remove the non-stimulus TR's we assume that if the non-stimulus duration exceeds 0.5 seconds then the TR is discarded by setting the values of the designMatrix to 0.

 Other possible processing steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~